Where to Find Museums in Vanuatu

 We can't complete this list of museums in Vanuatu without mentioning the "living museums" of Vanuatu, which are its culture villages.

-"Culture Villages" are the name given to attractions that are set up for tourists to showcase some of the traditions of specific tribes and villages in Vanuatu.
+"Culture Villages" are the name given to attractions that are set up for tourists to showcase some of the traditions of specific communities in Vanuatu.

 Some excellent examples of culture villages include: